beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 #### Disassembly Workshops

-We will hold disassembly workshops in which community members are invited to take apart a variety of items, that have been slated for salvage by the Electronics Recycling and Recovery Hub, in order to extract still-useful components, gain a valuable, hands-on understanding of the design and construction of everyday objects, and for the general joy of taking things apart, a practice which is often cited by professional engineers, designers, and inventors as being a formative part of their childhoods.
+We will hold disassembly workshops in which community members are invited to take apart a variety of items, that have been slated for salvage by the Electronics Recycling and Recovery Hub, in order to extract still-useful components, gain valuable, hands-on understanding in the design and construction of everyday objects, and for the general joy of taking things apart, a practice which is often cited by professional engineers, designers, and inventors as being a formative part of their childhoods.

 ### Plastic Waste Collection Hub